fanatoly/tjmx/README.md

 * the location of the tools.jar library that should be used.
 This is supplied as a `-Xbootclasspath/a:` parameter
 * The username that the TJMX should run as.
 This is particularly important as it is not suggested to run a local JMX client as a user different than that of the monitored process.

+Most java processes should be set up out of the box - with one notable exception.
+If you have more than 1 process accessible that is running the same main class/has the same JPS name, you will need to disambiguate.
+This is done by defining `tjmx.procId` in your process.
+This will be used to override the JPS process name.
+You can

 ## Example ##

 `